RipCurrent/ripcurrent.github.ie/powershelltips.md

 # Powershell Tips
 Hints & tips on using Powershell

+## Latest versions
+Use
+- Powershell 7
+- Az module instead of deprecated AzureRM

 ## General
 use the ` character to span across lines
 remember boolean is $true/$false and not 'true'/'false' !